jonnonz1/nz-statute-book/acts/public/2022/incorporated-societies-act-2022.md

   (a) all the requirements of this schedule about applying for reregistration have been complied with; and (b) on and from the date of reregistration stated in the certificate, the specified entity is reregistered as a society and incorporated under this Act.

-### 5 Entity’s Act ceases to apply on reregistration
+### 5 Entity’s legislation ceases to apply on reregistration
-The entity’s Act ceases to apply to the specified entity on its reregistration as a society under this Act.
+The entity’s legislation ceases to apply to the specified entity on its reregistration as a society under this Act.

 ### 6 Consequences of reregistering specified entity under this Act
 (1) A specified entity that is reregistered as a society under this Act continues as the same legal entity.